AvidCoderr/avidcoderr/libs/firehydrant/README.md

-# fire-hydrant
+# firehydrant

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test fire-hydrant` to execute the unit tests.
+Run `nx test firehydrant` to execute the unit tests.